cdktf/cdktf-provider-google/docs/sqlDatabaseInstance.csharp.md

 - *Type:* string

-The type of supported data disk is tier dependent and can be PD_SSD or PD_HDD or HyperDisk_Balanced.
+The type of supported data disk is tier dependent and can be PD_SSD or PD_HDD or HYPERDISK_BALANCED.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.33.0/docs/resources/sql_database_instance#disk_type SqlDatabaseInstance#disk_type}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.34.0/docs/resources/sql_database_instance#disk_type SqlDatabaseInstance#disk_type}

 ---